 With regard to the New Monitoring Programme (established by the Ministerial Decree in 2011) it includes both surveillance and operational monitoring programmes including all relevant quality elements.
 A total of 616 monitoring stations for surface water bodies are defined in the NMP for the whole territory, of which 377 are for surveillance and 239 for operational monitoring.
 Biological, physico-chemical and hydromorphological QEs are defined to be monitored in all of them, priority substances in 326, specific pollutants in 282 and other substances in 29 of them.
-The relevant elements that are monitored per RBD are shown in Table 5.1 below as reported in the WISE Summary Reports 4.1.7 and 4.1.8 and further corrected by EL in late 2014.
+The relevant elements that are monitored per RBD are shown in Table 5.1 below as reported in the WISE Summary Reports 4.1.7 and 4.1.8, and further corrected by EL in late 2014 (except for the GR13/14 where corrections by EL are not made and it is not clear in WISE whether some elements are included or not).